-Senior Tour Consultant Sarah traveled throughout Germany on her recent tour, Historic Germany: Berlin to Bavaria.
+Senior Tour Consultant Sarah traveled throughout Germany on her Historic Germany: Berlin to Bavaria tour.
 Below, she recounts her five favorite moments from her 12-day trip.

 Celebrating Vatertag in Bamberg

-Everybody going to Germany wants to make sure they see a castle, but Neuschwanstein is really the ultimate castle.
+Everybody going to Germany wants to make sure they explore a castle, but Neuschwanstein is really a castle worth seeing.
 It’s no wonder that Walt Disney based the castle in Cinderella off of this beautiful structure!
-The best view of the castle is from a somewhat rickety bridge that I was pretty nervous about walking, but it was worth it to see this breathtaking view.
-Anyone would feel like royalty looking out over the countryside from your perch up in the mountains.
-If you’re ever in this area, you cannot miss a visit to Neuschwanstein.
+The best view of this work of art is from a somewhat rickety bridge that I was pretty nervous about walking, but it was worth it to see this breathtaking view.
+Anyone would feel like royalty looking out over the countryside from their perch up in the mountains.
+If you’re ever in this area, you cannot miss a visit to Neuschwanstein Castle.

 A traditional biergarten in Munich

-Have you ever explored the historic parts of Germany?
+Have you explored these pieces of history on a tour of Germany?
 Tell us about it below!